 What’s your superpower?

-AC— I would say cooking.
+Ali Cramer— I would say cooking.
 I’ve been cooking since I was little, and I’m good at it.
-Cooking is such a beautiful way to connect; it’s such a nourishing experience to share with others.
+Cooking is a beautiful way to connect; it’s a nourishing experience to share with others.
 I remember standing on a stepstool and making breakfast for my grandfather.
 I recall scrambled eggs and toast.
 I progressed to making chocolate chip cookies for my dad; it was never complicated or fancy.

 If you could choose any era to live in, what period would you choose?

 Ali Cramer—I think it would have been very interesting to be around in the late 19th century when Krishnamacharya was teaching his students because he was one of the first official yoga teachers that shaped the practice as we see it today in the modern yoga world.

 What do you never leave the house without?

 Ali Cramer—Marty, my dog.
 I keep essential oils next to my keys, so I kind of douse myself before leaving the house.
 That’s my little protection against New York City, dousing myself with some oils.
 And then I take my phone.
 Those are the three practical, concrete items.